JBShady/COD5-Remastered/README.md

 * Tweaked teleporter cooldown message to be plural, as all teleporters are set on cooldown after one is used
 * Fixed teleporter cooldown message showing on top of other teleporters that still need to be linked, which are not effected by the cooldown.
 * Fixed Der Riese zombies using flesh colored limbs after being gibbed
+* Fixed potential leak with Monkey Bombs
 * Added collision to the metal sheet on the catwalk barrier
+* Added hidden easter egg quest including secret items and hidden achievement
+* Improved PaP and Bowie Knife triggers with improvements from Black Ops I including but not limited to hiding them when they cannot be purchased

-## The Four Heroes
+## Voiceover
+* Fixed low ammo quote spam and thread leak
+* Rewrote voiceover for ealier maps to use improved code from later DLCs that reduced the repetiveness of how lines are selected
+* Rewrote voiceover interactions so they function properly
+* Player surrounded voiceover only plays when zombies are directly around the player, not upstairs or downstairs
+* (4 Marines) Reorganized voiceover categories to be less repetitive and more consistent
+* (4 Marines) Added new categories for powerups, perks, Teddy Bear (cut), and downed lines (cut)
-* Added cut sniper pickup voiceover found in the game files.
+* (4 Heroes) Added cut sniper pickup voiceover found in the game files.
-* Added cut hellhound kill voiceover found in the game files with a 25% chance of it playing per kill.
+* (4 Heroes) Added cut hellhound kill voiceover found in the game files with a 25% chance of it playing per kill.
-* Added cut voiceover that plays when a player downs.
+* (4 Heroes) Added cut voiceover that plays when a player downs.
-* Added cut reload voiceover that only plays when reloading an empty LMG when in close proximity to zombies
+* (4 Heroes) Added cut reload voiceover that only plays when reloading an empty LMG when in close proximity to zombies
-* Added cut pain voiceover that plays when a player is damaged.
+* (4 Heroes) Added cut pain voiceover that plays when a player is damaged.
-* Added cut exert voiceover that plays about 75% of the time a player damages a zombie with melee, and 100% of the time when a player kills a zombie with melee (Unless other dialogue is queued, in which case it over rules the exert sound).
+* (4 Heroes) Added cut exert voiceover that plays about 75% of the time a player damages a zombie with melee, and 100% of the time when a player kills a zombie with melee (Unless other dialogue is queued, in which case it over rules the exert sound).
-* Added several cut voiceover lines that play after a player is revived, instead of only alternating between 2 possible lines.
+* (4 Heroes) Added several cut voiceover lines that play after a player is revived, instead of only alternating between 2 possible lines.
-* Added cut Takeo Panzershrek voiceover
+* (4 Heroes) Added cut Takeo Panzershrek voiceover
-* Unlocked a few cut unused voiceover lines for weapons that were never called in the scripts but were already included in the soundaliases (MP40, BAR, Shotgun, Wunderwaffe, Monkey Bomb).
+* (4 Heroes) Unlocked a few cut unused voiceover lines for weapons that were never called in the scripts but were already included in the soundaliases (MP40, BAR, Shotgun, Wunderwaffe, Monkey Bomb).
-* Reworked "no money" sounds and voiceover for purchasable items when a player does not have enough points:
+* (4 Heroes) Reworked "no money" sounds and voiceover for purchasable items when a player does not have enough points:
 * Wall Weapons: Now have a chance of saying a cut voiceover line, the standard groan, or nothing.
 * Mystery Box: Now has a chance of saying two cut voiceover lines, the standard groan, or nothing.
 * Perks/PaP: Now have a chance of playing the groan instead of only playing the voiceover dialogue to make it less repetitive.